Who is a Dreamer?

 FERPA permits release of “directory information” without authorization unless the student submits an Authorization for Release of Student Records form to opt out of being included in directory information.

-- A safe space for Dreamers (Building B, Room 204A)
+- A welcoming space for Dreamers (Building B, Room 204A)

 - Assistance with AB540 Affidavit